• Skip to primary navigation

 Once the group of ten F.C.C. members is filled with ten member individuals or couples, John Ross Palmer Art provides each member of the exclusive group with Certified Documents confirming membership.
 Along with their Certification of Membership, they receive a list of the formal rules, regulations and privileges associated with being a First Class Club participant.
 As described above, then the real fun begins after sending Palmer off during a fun and friendly cocktail party at his Houston art gallery.

-After Palmer leaves Houston, the group follows along with his international journey via Facebook and Instagram plus Member’s Only emails and text messages from Palmer and his husband Ryan Lindsay.
+After Palmer leaves Houston, the group follows along with his international journey via Facebook and Instagram plus Member’s Only emails and text messages from Palmer.
 Upon Palmer’s return to Houston, Texas, a random drawing takes place at his art gallery where the artist selects the order in which the F.C.C. members will preview his latest international art series.
 Members of the F.C.C. are not required to purchase a piece of the international art series and then it is entirely optional if they would like to remain a member of the First Class Club in the following year.

 City Selection